IsaHu-dev/Calorie-Mind/README.md

 ## Existing Features

-- Calorie Mind provides a straightforward, command-driven interface, facilitating efficient navigation and nutrition tracking via a number selection.
-Each feature supports mindful eating practices, enabling dietary adjustments aligned with health and fitness objectives.
+- Calorie Mind provides a straightforward, command-driven interface that is user-friendly and allows you to track your daily calories via a number selection.

 - Add your Dinner - Input dinner entries.